angularsen/roslyn-analyzers/README.md

 ### Future improvements
 * Similar diagnostic for constructors (Constructor_AssignAll)
+* Auto-fill mapping members with identical or similar names
 * Code fix to ignore remaining missing members
 * Attributes to enable analysis for certain types
 * Attributes to ignore properties/fields